vanshnayak2002/EventManagment/README.md

 Till Now i have used springboot to build robut and strong api

-Develop POST DELETE GET method to fetech and create event along with there will be target Date ,desciption and Delete,create button
+Develop POST DELETE GET method to fetch and create event along with  target Date ,desciption and Delete,create button

-I have integrated with react used Axios to link with localhost:3000 backend to frontend localhost:8080
+I have integrated with react framework  used Axios to link with localhost:3000 backend to frontend localhost:8080

 I have mainly focused on security and i have used JWT tokens to build site  more strong

+Also i used JPA SQL to integrate with database create jpa repository fo real time monitoring

 for phase 2 i am showing code of my backend